Jamie O'Neal: 2008–2010: Like a Woman

 In early 2008, O'Neal signed with the Atlanta-Nashville based record label 1720 Entertainment.

 A new single, "Like a Woman", was released in November 2008; it debuted on the Billboard Hot Country Songs chart at No. 59.
 The song was initially intended to be the lead-off single to O'Neal's third studio album, Like a Woman.
 The single only managed to peak at No. 43 on the country charts.
 A second single, "A Soldier Comin' Home", was released in June 2009 but failed to chart.
 No further singles were promoted to radio and Like a Woman was not released.

 2011–present: starting a record label

 O'Neal announced in early 2012 that she had established her own record label, Momentum Label Group.
 The label's flagship artist is Rachele Lynae, who released her first single, "Party 'Til the Cows Come Home", in March 2012.

 O'Neal signed to Shanachie Records in 2014 and released Eternal on 27 May 2014.
 Except for the original song "Wide Awake", the album is composed of cover songs.

 O'Neal toured North American in 2017 while recording a new album.

 In 2020, she signed to Bob Frank Entertainment/Audium Records and released her fourth studio album, Sometimes, which features duets with Lauren Alaina, Martina McBride, Sara Evans, John Paul White and O'Neal's daughter Aliyah Good.

 In 2022, she released her first Christmas album, Spirit & Joy, on Audium Nashville Records.

+In 2025, O'Neal released the three-song single All The Same, followed by the five-song EP, Flowers & Fireflies, featuring songs that would appear on her sixth studio album,Gypsum.
+Released Jan 23, 2026 on BFD/Audium Nashville, O'Neal would co-wrote six of the songs on Gypsum.